huangliop/react-promise-waiting/README.md

 This component prevents children's click events from being triggered continuously.This uses Promise .
 So children's click event must return a Promise.

+When the button is clicked, the button's disabled is set to true.
+Only the Promise function returns and then disabled to false.

 ## Install